Dundonald, County Down: Leisure and Commerce

 In 1986, the Dundonald International Ice Bowl was opened in the town.
 This originally comprised an Olympic-sized ice rink and a 20 lane AMF ten pin bowling alley.
 In later years, "Indianaland", a children's Aztec themed indoor adventure playground was added along with Laser Quest, a simulated combat arena using laser tag equipment.
 The bowling alley was upgraded to 30 lanes in the 1990s and an extensive miniature golf course was built.
 The site also contains a David Lloyd fitness centre.
 In 2006, the area was designated as the Dundonald Leisure Park, as part of the Draft Belfast Metropolitan Area Plan 2015.
 In 2008, an Omniplex cinema was built on the opposite side of the Old Dundonald Road, together with several leisure and restaurant units, which later on now became what is now known as the OmniPark.

+Dundonald Caravan Park is operated by Lisburn and Castlereagh City Council and is open seasonally from mid-March to the end of October.
+It is recognised by Automobile Association and Tourism NI, and is graded by the British Graded Holiday Parks Scheme.

+Bars

 Dundonald's longest-running public house was originally known as The Central Bar.
 It later became the Elk Inn after being purchased by the Elkin brothers.
 Its name changed to Ruby's after being sold in the 2010s.
 In September 2025, it was renamed to The Crafty Elk.

+The Kosy Social Club is a members club serving the Dundonald community.
+It has live bands, pool tables and a members priced bar.

 Previous Dundonald pubs include; Cherryhill Inn, Quarry Inn, Kings Inn and The Old Moat Inn no longer exist, the latter burnt down in 2019.

 In February 2025, Lidl won its legal battle to open its first pub, drawing an invest with a minimum of £410,000.
+In May 2026, it was announced it would open the following month.
+It is named "The Middle Ale".

+Public Services

 The Ulster Hospital is located in Dundonald, known colloquially as "The Ulster".

+The Dundonald railway station opened on 6 May 1850.
+It was located 4 miles from Queen's Quay Station in Belfast.
+It closed on 4 April 1950.
+The site was demolished, and reused as a route along the Comber Greenway.

+The PSNI Dundonald Police Station faces the Ulster Hospital.
+It falls under the PSNI Lisburn & Castlereagh City District.
+The old Dundonald Police Station was located in "the village" area of Dundonald.

+Dundonald Park & Ride is the eastern terminus of the Belfast Glider service.
+The facility has a large car park and a bus station that the glider and feeder buses for Ballybeen and Coopers Mill terminate.